Intelligent-Intern/quicpro_async/README.md

 * **`libquiche`:** Cloudflare's excellent Rust library handles the core QUIC transport, congestion control, and TLS 1.3 logic.
 * **C Shim:** A lean C layer exposes `libquiche` and our native C components (Orchestrator, Cluster Supervisor) to the Zend VM.
-* **`ii_bin`:** Our custom, C-native "Intelligent Intern Binary" format, inspired by Protobuf, for ultra-fast serialization of PHP data.
+* **`IIBIN`:** Our custom, C-native "Intelligent Intern Binary" format, inspired by Protobuf, for ultra-fast serialization of PHP data.
 * **Fiber-Aware Event Loop:** The C-level `poll()` function is aware of PHP Fibers.
 On PHP 8.4+, it uses native C APIs to yield control, preventing blocking and enabling true concurrency.
 On PHP 8.1-8.3, it works seamlessly with userland Fiber schedulers.
 * **Shared-Memory Ticket Cache:** An LRU cache implemented in shared memory allows forked workers in a `Cluster` to resume TLS sessions initiated by any other worker, preserving 0-RTT handshakes and ensuring high performance in multi-process applications.